TomLing/tomling.github.io/README.md

 ## Install

 * To stage the website you will need to install the gems for Bundler and Jekyll.

+## Run

-* Then run the following command - bundle exec jekyll serve.
+* Execute the following command in your terminal of choice - bundle exec jekyll serve.
 * To use drafts (posts that you do not want to publish yet) use the --drafts switch.

 ## Update